EthanAlter187/scoreboard/README.md

 ## 📖 Code Structure & Class Overview

 This project is structured around Flutter widgets for UI, data model classes for persistence, and a central state manager (`MyAppData`) backed by Supabase.
 The project includes a collection of classes that are split into separate dart files within the [`/lib`](lib) directory.

 ---

+## 🎮 Running the App

+Scoreboard can be run by double clicking the Scoreboard executable.
+This can be found within the ['Scoreboard.zip'](Scoreboard.zip) file.
+Simply download the file and run the executable from within the folder.

+---